Mike Ford Player Props: Mariners vs. Tigers

 Tigers Pitching Rankings

+- The 8.5 strikeouts per nine innings put together by the Tigers pitching staff ranks 18th in the league.

-- The Tigers have the 23rd-ranked team ERA among all league pitching staffs (4.51).
+- The Tigers' 4.46 team ERA ranks 22nd among all league pitching staffs.

 - Tigers pitchers combine to rank 21st in baseball in home runs given up (111 total, 1.2 per game).

-- The Tigers are sending Lorenzen (3-6) to the mound for his 16th start of the season.
-He is 3-6 with a 4.03 ERA and 66 strikeouts through 87 2/3 innings pitched.
+- The Tigers will send Olson (1-2) out for his sixth start of the season.
+He is 1-2 with a 4.05 ERA and 35 strikeouts through 33 1/3 innings pitched.

-- The right-hander's last appearance came on Thursday, July 6 against the Oakland Athletics, when he threw five scoreless innings while giving up three hits.
+- The right-hander last appeared in relief on Sunday, when he threw two innings against the Toronto Blue Jays, allowing one earned run while giving up one hit.

-- The 31-year-old has an ERA of 4.03, with 6.8 strikeouts per nine innings, in 15 games this season.
-Opposing hitters have a .249 batting average against him.
+- The 23-year-old has amassed an ERA of 4.05, with 9.5 strikeouts per nine innings, in eight games this season.
+Opponents are batting .200 against him.

 © 2023 Data Skrive.
 All rights reserved.